This page was last updated on 13 January 2008.

 • C.J.
 Cherryh: Downbelow Station and Hellburner

 Space combat forces that aren’t simply navy retreads, plus an illustration how politics affects force structure.
 (For more information, look here.)
+The rest of her Alliance-Union books are excellent as well.

 • Glen Cook: The Dragon Never Sleeps